Become-DevOps/Students-devops-practise/Kubernetes-set-up.md

 kubectl apply -f https://docs.projectcalico.org/manifests/calico.yaml

-### STEP 13: Add the following commands in yaml file and save it , do in all instances
+### STEP 13: Add the following commands in yaml file and save it , do master node only

 sudo nano /etc/crictl.yaml